type0dev/Essentia-to-Metadata-GUI/README.md

 If your files have no tags yet (you're about to tag them), the browser falls back to parsing folder names to populate Artist and Album.
 After tagging, hit **Refresh** and it will update from the written tags.

+> ⚠️ **Known limitation:** If your files are flat (no subfolders) and untagged, with artist/album info only in the filename (e.g. `2pac-better-dayz-01-intro.mp3`), the library browser cannot parse this and will group everything under `(unknown artist)`.
+The tagger will still process and tag all files correctly — after tagging, hit Refresh and the browser will populate from the written tags.

 ### Tagger tab

 | Setting | Description |